zonca/zonca-blog/_posts/2020-05-21-jetstream_kubernetes_magnum.md

 ### Allow services on master

-By default the new Kubernetes version has 2 taints on the master node:
+By default the new Kubernetes version has 1 taint on the master node:

 ```
   taints:
   - effect: NoSchedule
-    key: CriticalAddonsOnly
-    value: "True"
-  - effect: NoSchedule
     key: dedicated
     value: master
 ```

-The JupyterHub recipe does not allow to automatically set tolerations on the hub and the proxy pods, therefore if we want to run them on master, the easiest way is to delete those 2 taints from the master node:
+The JupyterHub recipe does not allow to automatically set tolerations on the hub and the proxy pods, therefore if we want to run them on master, the easiest way is to delete that taint from the master node:

     kubectl edit node NODENAME